developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 Okay we now have bunch of Gitlab services running on our cluster.
 Next step is registering runner services to Gitlab so that it can start using them as pipeline workers.
 Again I strongly suggest you to read the official documentation for [registering runners](https://docs.gitlab.com/runner/register/#docker).

 We will invoke `register` command in runner containers, with some configuration.
 This command is actually interactive and very intuitive.
 It asks you a couple of questions to help you configure your runner.
 But we want everything to be automated and run through the pipeline so we might as well figure out a non-interactive way to do so.
 We will use same runners across all projects, so our runners will be `shared` runners.
-We also deployed runners on each node of our clusted, so we better `tag` them appropriately to identify the host runner is working on.
+We also deployed runners on each node of our cluster, so we better `tag` them appropriately to identify the host runner is working on.
 We will use `docker` executor, and we need a base docker image for the containers runners will create during executing pipeline jobs.
 Wow, containers everywhere, right?

 Remember we wanted to be able to run docker commands in runners?
 That's why we will use official docker image for running docker in docker.
 In fact, it's called docker in docker (dind), and the image lies in [docker hub](https://hub.docker.com/_/docker).
 This docker image does not contain a lot of commands but for now it's sufficient.
 We'll later extend this image to add some capabilities such as running `docker-compose`.